PayerPayment/Payer-GetAddress/README.md

   * Run `composer require payer/get-address` to install the package
   * See the examples in `docs/examples` for further usage

+## Examples
+To be able to run the `GetAddressExample.php` you need to have a valid jquery library imported.
+Enter `bower install` to download the already attached library.

+**Note:** You need to have bower locally installed on your device to be able to install bower components.
+Download bower [here](https://bower.io/).

 ## Support

 For questions regarding your Payer SDK integration, please contact the Payer [Technican Support](mailto:teknik@payer.se).